iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 $$ \forall M \in G,\, f(M x) = f(x),$$

-One expects it to only depend on the quantities conserved by $G$, In our case of interest, $\Sto{N}$, we can rigorously prove that only the sum matters for such functions.
+One expects it to only depend on the quantities conserved by $G$.
+In our case of interest, $\Sto{N}$, we rigorously prove that only the sum matters for such functions.

 :::Theorem
 A function $f : \R^N_{\ge 0} \to \R$ is $\Sto{N}$-invariant